Get Important Information On The Coronavirus.

 The Illinois Department of Employment Security (IDES) has launched their portal for self-employed workers and independent contractors to apply for Pandemic Unemployment Assistance.
 You can find more information about filing a claim on their website here.

-Important Tax and Loan Announcements
+Important Loan Announcements

 The Federal Housing Finance Agency is working to help folks whose ability to pay their mortgages has been impacted by COVID-19.
 If your loan is owned by Fannie Mae or Freddie Mac, you may be eligible to delay payments without late fees or fear of foreclosure.
 You can find more information on their website.